 The Learning Abroad Center offers a number of programs (including all MSID programs) that include research opportunities and are eligible for the Learning Abroad Center’s International UROP scholarship of $2,500 (available to UofM students only).
 Learn more about IUROP funding.

-Students are required to select a track as part of the International Development course, which will focus your studies and help prepare you for your internship or research project.
+Select one of the four themes for your International Development course.
+This theme will focus your studies and prepare you for your internship or research project.

-Examine the history, nature and challenges of microbusiness and its role in the economic and social development of the local community.
-Includes an analysis of informal sector enterprises, the role of social entrepreneurship, and an overview of key aspects of microfinance.
+Entrepreneurship looks different in each cultural context.
+Examine the history, development, challenges, opportunities, and role of business and microfinance in the economic and social development of the local community.
+The theme includes an analysis of informal sector enterprises, the role of social entrepreneurship, and an overview of key aspects of microfinance.

-Examine health care systems, the management and prevention of disease, and the philosophical approaches to health care, including the role of traditional medicine.
-Specific topics for discussion include women’s health, children’s health, HIV education, and rural vs. urban health care facilities.
+Examine health care systems, the management and prevention of disease, and the philosophical approaches to health care, including the role of traditional medicine, through this theme.
+Specific topics for discussion may include holistic health, women’s and children’s health, public health, animal health, and rural vs. urban health care facilities.

-Investigate the relationship between environmental and natural resource challenges and the local community.
-Critical issues being faced may include sustainable food and water sources, natural resource utilization and management, climate change, wildlife management and sustainable development.
+Investigate the relationship between environmental and natural resources challenges and the local community.
+This theme may cover critical issues, biodiversity, sustainable food and water sources, responsible agricultural practices, design practices, natural resource utilization and management, climate change, wildlife management, and sustainable development.

 |Program Term||App Open Date||Deadline*|